 I’ve spoken about it a bit on Instagram, but basically Alex has taken over the management of the on-site restaurant at The Valley in Carnon Downs (10 minutes outside of Truro) to rebrand and launch it this Spring as Azura Restaurant and Bar.
-I’ve created the new branding and am doing the promotion and marketing alongside Alex, and Chef Mark has created an incredible menu to match!
+I’ve created the new branding and am doing the promotion and marketing alongside Alex, our chef has created an incredible menu to match!

 Yesterday was opening night – a special evening for family, friends and businesses to celebrate the launch.
 Over the last few months we’ve been planning this and getting everything ready, including redecorating the restaurant interior, creating menu designs and putting a team together.
 It’s been a huge learning experience and very stressful for Alex at times, but we are so happy with how it all went last night and I can’t wait to show these photos with you!

-For opening night, Chef Mark put together an incredible 8 course taster menu of his finest dishes.
+For opening night, our chef put together an incredible 8 course taster menu of his finest dishes.
 His food is heavily influenced by his travels, bringing a modern twist to British classics, and it’s always exciting to see what he will put together next!

 Everyone arrived around 6:30pm, relaxing and chatting in the bar area with some tasty gin cocktails.
 The fully stocked bar has a large range of soft and alcoholic drinks, including a selection of Cornish gins too.
 We also plan on putting together a cocktail menu soon as well, making Azura the perfect chill out spot for guest at The Valley throughout the seasons, and of course locals looking for an evening out in the countryside.